-Head of Department: James Frost LLB MA (UWE, Bristol) PGCE Members of Department: Anthony Hammond BA (UWE, Bristol) PGCE

-Ben McLeod MA (St Andrews) PGCE
+EXAM BOARD: AQA HEAD OF DEPARTMENT: James Frost LLB MA (UWE, Bristol) PGCE MEMBER OF DEPARTMENT: Anthony Hammond BA (UWE, Bristol) PGCE Ben McLeod MA (St Andrews) PGCE

 A Grade 5 at History GCSE is not a prerequisite, but it is desirable.
 Those who have not studied History GCSE are also welcome.
 The most important quality is attitude.